WhaddaMakers/Bar-graph-display-module/README.md

 ## Installation

-Download the most recent version of the Arduino library using the Arduino library manager
+Download the most recent version of the Whadda LED bar graph Arduino library by using the built-in Arduino library manager:

+1. Open the Arduino IDE, go to ```Sketch > Include Library > Manage Libraries...```
+2. Search for **Whadda LED bar graph** in the Library manager search window
+3. Click **install** on the first search result

 ## Example